aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws/README.md

 #### Amazon SageMaker Option

-1. Create a Cloud9 environment by deploying the [Cloudformation template](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create) and upload the CloudformationCloud9Stack.yaml from the Cloudformation folder.
+1. Create a Amazon SageMaker Notebook by deploying the [Cloudformation template](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create) and upload the SageMakerJupyterNotebook.yaml from the Cloudformation folder.

 2. Specify the Stack Name, S3 bucket Name and create the stack.
 ![SageMakerNotebook](Image/SageMakerNotebook.png)

-3. Once the Stack is created succesfully, find the Cloud9 IDE URL under the output tab of CloudFormation.
-Select `Git` on the menu bar and click on `Clone a Repository`.
-Paste the Git repository URL: `https://github.com/aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws.git` and clone.
+3. Once the Stack is created succesfully, find the `Git` option on the menu bar and paste the Git repository URL: `https://github.com/aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws.git`, then click `Clone`.

 ![SageMakerGitClone](Image/SageMakerGitClone.png)